vuetifyjs/vuetify/packages/docs/src/pages/en/customization/bidirectionality.md

 ---
 meta:
-  title: RTL - bidirectionality
+  title: Bidirectionality
   description: Vuetify is configurable and compatible with RTL languages.
   keywords: rtl, right-to-left, bidirectionality
 related:
   - /customization/accessibility/
   - /customization/internationalization/
+nav: Bidirectionality (LTR/RTL)
 ---

-# RTL - bidirectionality
+# Bidirectionality

 Vuetify supports RTL **(right to left)** languages and can be activated by using the **rtl** option when bootstrapping your application.
 You can find additional information about [implementing bidirectionality](https://material.io/design/usability/bidirectionality.html) on the specification site.